 Wells also received four stars for cultural sites, tourist attractions and accommodation.
 Vicar’s Close, just round the corner from the cathedral, is described as the only complete medieval street in England.

-You’ll struggle to find anywhere decent to stay in central Liverpool for less than £100 a night but visitors still thought it was more than worth it.
+You’ll struggle to find anywhere decent to stay in central Liverpool for less than £100 a night at the weekend - but visitors still thought it was more than worth it - and there are bargains to be had outside of peak times.

 It topped our large cities table with a score of 84%.
 Visitors loved cultural sights such as the museums at Albert Dock, the Walker Gallery, its two cathedrals and the Beatles museum.